Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

     #  - SETUID
     #  - SETGID
 ```
+Never use the `--privileged` unless you really need to: a privileged container is given access to almost all capabilities, kernel features and devices.

 ## Other security features
 MACs and seccomp are robust tools that may vastly improve container security.